Posts:

 The howl of expat cheapskates in the Land of Cheap

-One of the more curious subspecies of Ecuador expat is the small but noisy contingent that is utterly obsessed with the price of things; more specifically, they are obsessed with the notion that they are being ripped off, not only by Ecuadorians, but by other expats who are complicit in the rip-off.
+One of the more curious subspecies of expats is the small but noisy contingent that is utterly obsessed with the price of things; more specifically, they are obsessed with the notion that they are being over-charged by Ecuadorians and that other expats are complicit in the rip-off.

-Mostly, they rant on social media, where they are easily ignored, but all too frequently they hold forth in public at social gatherings, and in restaurants and bars, where they are impossible to avoid.
+Mostly, they rant on social media where they are easily ignored, but all too frequently they hold forth in public at social gatherings, and in restaurants and bars, where they are hard to avoid.

 Does it take a genius to figure out a fair price?

 Strong opinions are fine, of course, and real rip-offs and gringo-gouging should be confronted and rejected wherever they raise their ugly head.
-There are plenty of helpful expats to advise newcomers about fair prices.
-On the other hand, it is the obsessive “people-like-you-are-to-blame” outrage, directed at fellow expats, that crosses the line of common sense and begs the question: where does the anger come from?
+On the other hand, it is the obsessive “people-like-you-are-to-blame” outrage directed at fellow expats that crosses the line of common sense and begs the question: where does the anger come from?

-They position themselves as protectors of the innocent, sometimes assuming the role of facilitators to incoming expats.
-Their pitch: it’s a dangerous world out there, filled with shysters, snake oil merchants and mountebanks and we’re here to help you navigate the treacherous rapids and shoals of living in a strange land; and don’t, by the way, listen to the other expats who tell you to relax and enjoy yourself.
+The cheapskates position themselves as protectors of the innocent, sometimes assuming the role of facilitators to newcomers.
+Their pitch: it’s a dangerous world out there, filled with shysters and snake oil merchants, and we’re here to help you navigate the treacherous shoals of living in a strange land — and don’t, by the way, listen to other expats who tell you to relax and enjoy yourself.

 So, what’s the source of the cheapskate sound and fury?